gorango/flowcraft/docs/guide/best-practices.md

 ### Guidelines
 - **Single Responsibility**: Each node should handle one primary task.
 For example, use separate nodes for data fetching, processing, and saving rather than combining them into a monolithic node.
 - **Avoid Overloading**: Large nodes that perform multiple unrelated operations can complicate debugging, testing, and error handling.
+For testing strategies, see [Testing and Debugging](/guide/testing).
 - **Leverage Subflows**: For complex logic, break it into subflows (see [Subflows](/guide/subflows)) to create composable, reusable components.

 ### Example